-When you are admitted to Purdue Fort Wayne, you are classified by the Office of Admissions either as a resident or a nonresident of the State of Indiana.
+When you are admitted to Purdue Fort Wayne, you are classified by the Office of Admissions as either a resident or a nonresident of the State of Indiana.
 This classification is determined by rules established for all Purdue Fort Wayne students by the trustees of Purdue University.
-Among other criteria, resident status for fee purposes requires all independent students who enter or reenter the State of Indiana to be domiciled in the state for 12 consecutive months before the first day of classes of the semester for which classification may be sought.
+The policy may be reviewed here: residence classification of students for tuition purposes.

 If you think you are classified incorrectly, you may apply for resident student status.
 Review the residence classifications guidelines to make sure you are eligible before completing and submitting the Residence Classification form and supporting documents to the Purdue Fort Wayne Office of the Registrar.

 A Student’s Residence Classification Form may be submitted to the Office of the Registrar any time after the Domicile requirement has been met (including one year of consecutive residence), but no later than 15 business days after the first day of classes of the academic semester or session for which reclassification is sought.

 - Start by reading the residence classification policies and guidelines and the associated FAQ’s, which will help you understand what qualifies as in-state status and what documents you will need to provide.

 - Complete and sign the Residence Classification form and make copies of the supporting documents.

 - Mail or fax the signed and completed application, along with the requested documentation, to the Purdue Fort Wayne Office of the Registrar.
 Applications and documentation may also be delivered in person to the Enrollment Service Center in Kettler Hall.
 Emailed applications will NOT be processed.
 Do NOT send forms and documents to Purdue West Lafayette.

 Fort Wayne, IN 46805